INTERVIEW AND PHOTOS BY MARKO SYRJALA

-When Nita joined in the band, she then replaced Orianthi who was also a phenomenal player but she was also the first female member in the band’s history.
-When she joined the band, was it any different for you to have a girl in the band like this?
+When Nita joined the band, she replaced Orianthi, a phenomenal player and the first female member in the band’s history.
+When she joined the band, was it any different for you to have a girl in the band?

-Chuck Garric: To be honest with you, it wasn’t really that strange.
-We had Calico Cooper in the band before, she wasn’t a musician but she was an entertainer.
+Chuck Garric: To be honest with you, it wasn’t that strange.
+We had Calico Cooper in the band before, she wasn’t a musician, but she was an entertainer.
 She was part of the show.
-So when I first joined the band, female band members whether they were musicians or dancers or whatever was part of the act.
-So for me it wasn’t; there is a girl in the band?
-For me as a bass player, it was like; shit, now there is three guitar players.
+So when I first joined the band, female band members, whether they were musicians or dancers or whatever was part of the act.
+So for me, it wasn’t; there is a girl in the band?
+For me, as a bass player, it was like, shit, now there are three guitar players.
 How do I fit the parts in there?
 How do we make this work?
-For me it was musical, it was not so much girl player.
-Because I thought to be honest with you, Orianthi was a killer guitar player.
+For me, it was musical, and it was not so much a girl player.
+Because I thought, to be honest with you, Orianthi was a killer guitar player.
 She played great.
 Nita the same way.
-She comes in, she learned the parts.
+She comes in, and she learned the parts.
 She was seamless.
-So to me it was professional, it was no big deal.
+So to me, it was professional; it was no big deal.
 The only thing, you deal with a little bit of the girly stuff every once in a while.
 But that’s no big deal.

 Chuck Garric: Tripping over her makeup.

 Nita Strauss: Yeah.
-I think everyone else in the band wears more makeup than me, Ryan sure does.
-I have never felt any weird pressure or anything from the guys, it came right in and once they saw that I learned the parts and they didn’t have to teach much; they’ve just accepted me right in as a little sister of the band.
-I feel really lucky to have my four big brothers around all the time.
+I think everyone else in the band wears more makeup than me.
+Ryan sure does.
+I have never felt any weird pressure or anything from the guys, and it came right in, and once they saw that I learned the parts and didn’t have to teach much, they’ve just accepted me right in as a little sister of the band.
+I feel fortunate to have my four big brothers around all the time.

 Chuck Garric: A lot of band members.